deronaucoin/pfquiz/README.md

 You can find his great work here: http://bost.ocks.org/mike/miserables/

 Note, I had to transform your matrix.txt into a d3 json file.
 There are some python scripts around to help with that.
-I postedthe one I used in the folder also: transform.py.
+I posted the one I used in the folder also: transform.py.

 Also, d3 wants the two files to be served across http, so you can drop them in your own share or view my dump here: http://www.deronaucoin.com/viz/datavizpf.html